Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 - 🌱 Built full-stack and frontend only projects
 - ❤️ Much interested in Learning Generative AI, Data Science, and Machine Learning
 - Currently Focusing on Social media marketing and content uploading stuffs
-- The project Neura link - studying the stuff on neuro
+- The project Neura link - studying the stuff on electroencephalography

 ## 🌐 Connect with Me